End-to-end-provenance/provDebugR/wiki/debug.line.md

 The parameters of this function are:
 * `...` The line numbers to be queried
-* `script.num` The script number of the queried line numbers.
+* `script.num` The script numbers to be queried.
-Allows for only 1 script number to be queried per function call.
 Defaults to script number 1 (main script).
+If `script.num == "all"`, all possible script numbers will be queried.
-* `all` If TRUE, the inputs and outputs for all lines in the specified script will be returned.
+* `all` If TRUE, the inputs and outputs for all lines in all script numbers will be returned.

 In the case of multiple queries, only 1 script number may be queried per function call.